sietseringers/replacemacros/README.md

 - \def's with arguments are not supported, use \newcommand for those.
 - In the body, when a command is used, its arguments MUST be given with {}
   around them.
+- When using a command, angular braces are not allowed within required arguments, and square brackets are not allowed within optional arguments.

 No guarantee of correctness of the output is guaranteed.
 Always check manually.